wt switch

 wt switch - # Previous worktree (like cd -)

-wt switch --create new-feature # Create branch and worktree
+wt switch --create new-feature # Create new branch and worktree

 wt switch --create hotfix --base production